jkeizer1/MIDI-Router/README.md

 -- paste this into your browser, and save a bookmark<BR>
 <BR>
 C) USING A PREVIOUS MAP<BR>
--- click the bookmar; the program will load the table from the URI parameters<BR>
+-- click the bookmark; the program will load the table from the URI parameters<BR>
 <BR>
 D) REFRESHING A MAP THAT YOU HAVE CHANGED<BR>
 -- click the book mark again or click the "Load template from URI" button<BR>